This Congolese Doctor Discovered Ebola But Never Got Credit For It — Until Now

 Lamika says perhaps one good thing that has come out of this latest Ebola outbreak is that it is giving the world a chance to rewrite history.

 Muyembe, he says, is a national hero.
 His picture is on a huge banner in front of this institute.
-During previous Ebola outbreaks, and especially the huge one in West Africa which killed more than 11,000 people, the the scientific community used Muyembe as an example of someone who had gotten it right.
+During previous Ebola outbreaks, and especially the huge one in West Africa that killed more than 11,000 people, the the scientific community used Muyembe as an example of someone who had gotten it right.
 Under his leadership, Congo had managed to quickly quell nine previous outbreaks.

 Maybe this outbreak, he says, will give the world an opportunity to know who Muyembe is.

 "It's time for the world to learn that Ebola was discovered by a Congolese," he said.
-"By Doctor Jean-Jacques Muyembe."
+"By Dr. Jean-Jacques Muyembe."

 Today, Peter Piot is the director of the prestigious London School of Hygiene and Tropical Medicine.
-He's friends with Muyembe and expresses nothing but admiration for not only his scientific prowess but the way he has managed public health emergencies.
+He's friends with Muyembe and expresses nothing but admiration for not only his scientific prowess, but the way he has managed public health emergencies.

-But in his book, he only mentions Muyembe in passing, as a bright scientist constantly pressuring Piot for more resources.
+But in his book, he mentions Muyembe only in passing, as a bright scientist constantly pressuring Piot for more resources.

 When asked if he feels responsible for writing Muyembe out of history, Piot pauses.